frederic-perez/AmE-dictionary/data/dictionary.md

 __long shot__
 __long__ _adv_ :dart::three::hammer::astonished: _Human rights activists have long complained._ _Critics have long attacked Mr. Obama._ _Anthony has long said that he intends to opt out of his current deal._
 __longan__ _n_ __1__ The small, one-seeded, greenish brown fruit of a large evergreen tree, Euphoria longana, of the soapberry family, native to China and related to the litchi. __2__ The tree itself.
+__longanimity__ _n_ A disposition to bear injuries patiently. _Syn_ forbearance _The fans continue to show their longanimity by coming back year after year to cheer on the perpetually losing team._
 __longbow__ _n_ :three::hammer:
 __longhand__ _n_ :four: Ordinary handwriting (as opposed to shorthand, typing, or printing). _Benedict writes longhand._
 __longing__ _n_ :dart::two::hammer: